andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 These are stored in context (default) until they are overwritten or erased.
 With another Flow additional included, you can recall all these Informations as an array, or seperately.

+PS: there are probably some typos, or other small misttakes in this repository.
+I launched it in no-time, because i know how high the needs are for a working hue-setup at the moment.
+Forgive me ;)

 Main Flow:
 ------------